What is a Landing Page?

 and most importantly, your landing page can earn you more conversions.

-By directing the right people to the right page and prompt them, you’re more likely to not only see more conversions, but higher quality conversions.
+By directing the right people to the right page and prompting them, you’re more likely to not only see more conversions but higher quality conversions.
 You’re getting people who are actually interested in your business to sign up for an email newsletter.
 Your landing page is your opportunity to convince people that, YES!
 This is something they want.
 They have to sign up for your free trial.
 They’re ready to move on to the next page and make a purchase.